 In addition to running the three programs again, future plans include creating program documents to be licensed to other curling clubs containing our best practices, lessons learned, important things to consider when working with historically marginalized communities, and much more.
 We also look forward to developing our relationships with curling clubs and not-for-profit organizations across Canada to create more opportunities for BIPOC youth to feel included in the sport.

-To make this project a reality, we have partnered with several organizations within the sporting world including, Goldline Curling, Sport Nova Scotia, Curling Canada, the Global Initiative for DEI in Curling and Rock Solid Productions.
+To make this project a reality, we have partnered with several organizations within the sporting world including, Goldline Curling, Sport Nova Scotia, Curling Canada, the Global Initiative for DEI in Curling, Rock Solid Productions and INclusion INcorporated.
 The number of community partnerships continues to grow to ensure our work is meaningful, successful and the impact to the sport of Curling is long lasting.